imaghonet/imagetagger/README.md

 ### Usage:

     imagetagger "IMAGE DIRECTORY"
-program will output most dominant colors in an IMAGE in csv format
+program will output most dominant colors in IMAGE in csv format

 ---